RafaelFerSilva/robot_framework_code_base_template/README.md

 The index.html file provides:
 - A complete listing of all documented files
-- Organized sections for libraries, keywords, and other resources
+- Organized sections for tests, libraries, keywords, and other resources
 - File type indicators (Resource, Robot, Python Library)
 - Direct links to each documentation file